Dead Man's Shoes (2004 film)

-Dead Man's Shoes is a 2004 British psychological thriller film directed by Shane Meadows and starring Paddy Considine, both of whom co-wrote the film with Paul Fraser.
-The film also stars Toby Kebbell, Gary Stretch and Stuart Wolfenden.
+Dead Man's Shoes is a 2004 British psychological thriller revenge tragedy film directed by Shane Meadows and starring Paddy Considine, both of whom co-wrote the film with Paul Fraser.
+The film also stars Toby Kebbell (in his first film appearance) and Gary Stretch.

 It was released in the United Kingdom on 1 October 2004 and in the United States on 12 May 2006.
 Filming took place in the summer of 2003 over the course of three weeks.